Moorgreen Icon

 Our progress so far

-Since the publication of our last green plan in 2021, Moorfields’ digital teams have made strides in maximising the benefits of digital transformation to improve sustainability and patient care.
+Since the publication of our last Green Plan in 2021, Moorfields’ digital teams have made strides in maximising the benefits of digital transformation to improve sustainability and patient care.
 Central to this work has been the ongoing development of OpenEyes, our bespoke clinical software solution.
-We are in the process of integrating OpenEyes with Meditech Expanse to develop our Electronic Patient Record (EPR), a solution which is set to go live in June 2026.
+We are in the process of integrating OpenEyes with Meditech Expanse to develop our Electronic Patient Record (EPR), a solution which is set to go live in June 2026 and will enable us to significantly reduce our paper use.

-As a result of OpenEyes development and work with our digital patient portal provider, we have rationalised our communication with patients – both appointment letters and outcome letters.
-Our patient appointment letters are now sent digitally as standard unless a patient specifically requests a paper copy.
-Benefits of this include faster communication and reduced loss of correspondence, which has improved patient experience while also reducing costs to the trust and CO2e emissions.
+As a result of OpenEyes development and work with our digital patient portal provider, we have rationalised our communication with patients—both appointment letters and outcome letters.
+Our patient appointment letters are now sent digitally as standard, unless a patient specifically requests a paper copy or does not open the digital copy after multiple reminders.
+Benefits include faster communication, reduced loss of correspondence, improved patient experience, lower costs to the trust, and reduced CO₂e emissions.

 In terms of forms, we have introduced:

-• Use of the WHO injection forms checklist which reduces the need for approximately 49,000 paper sheets per year
+• Use of the WHO injection forms checklist, reducing the need for approximately 49,000 paper sheets per year.

-• Use of the safer surgery checklist on OpenEyes which reduces the need for approximately 50,000 paper forms per year.
+• Use of Retinal Therapy Unit request forms on OpenEyes, reducing the need for approximately 1500 paper forms per year.

-Moorfields went live with the NHS App in March 2024 and NHS app-appointment notifications and messages went live in June 2024.
-The app enables a raft of paper reduction opportunities and patient experience improvements relating to patient access to health information and communication.
+We went live with the NHS App in March 2024, with appointment notifications and messaging enabled from June 2024.
+The app supports paper reduction and improves patient access to health information and communication.

-By leveraging the NHS app as part of the Wayfinder Programme, we have achieved reductions in environmental impact of travel to appointments and appointment DNAs.
-This initiative received the HSJ Digital Award in June 2025 for reducing environmental impact of patient appointments while improving the patient experience.
-We now have 10, 000 patients per year accessing our A&E Attend Anywhere appointments – though work remains to be done to ascertain whether this is means a direct substitution from in-person appointments or a result of increased demand.
+By leveraging the NHS App as part of the Wayfinder Programme, we have reduced the environmental impact of travel to appointments and appointment DNAs.
+This initiative received the HSJ Digital Award in June 2025 for improving patient experience while reducing environmental impact.
+We now have 10,000 patients per year accessing A&E virtual Attend Anywhere appointments, though further analysis is needed to determine whether this reflects substitution from in-person appointments or increased demand.

-We have removed paper print and scan from our external referrals process – the booking team now move scans directly from external referral emails into CITO/digital storage.
-This saves 380,000 sheets of paper per year at 0.009005 kgCO2 per sheet (3,421.9 kgCO2 per year).
+We have also removed paper print and scan from our external referrals process.
+The booking team now moves scans directly from external referral emails into digital storage, saving 380,000 sheets of paper per year, equivalent to 3,421.9kg CO₂e.

-For staff, we have been utilising digital tools such as Microsoft Teams and SharePoint in working practices, enabling the trust to operate flexible combinations of office and home working, and the associated sustainability benefits.
-In addition, we have established an artificial intelligence (AI) working group and have considered automated processing.
+For staff, we have adopted digital tools such as Microsoft Teams and SharePoint, enabling flexible combinations of office and home working and the associated sustainability benefits.
+We have also established an Artificial Intelligence (AI) Working Group and are exploring opportunities for automated processing.

-Over the last years we have also substantially transformed our approach to patient referrals and the way patients can access our care through digital innovation.
-In 2023, we started streamlining direct referrals via our single point of access (SPoA) pathway to improve patient experience, minimise unnecessary travel, and increase building resource utilisation efficiency.
-Our implementation of local diagnostic hubs has brought care significantly closer to patients, significantly reducing the need for face-to-face appointments at our main hospital sites and reducing average appointment durations by 50%.
+In 2023, we began streamlining direct referrals via our Single Point of Access (SPoA) pathway to improve patient experience, minimise unnecessary travel, and increase building resource utilisation efficiency.
+The implementation of local diagnostic hubs has brought care closer to patients, significantly reducing the need for face-to-face appointments at our main hospital sites and cutting average appointment durations by 50%.

 Earlier this year, we developed a virtual neovascular age-related macular degeneration (nAMD) pathway and implemented rapid virtual triage across all sites.
-This project improved cost and sustainability of the pathway, for which we won the Aylward QIPP (quality innovation productivity and prevention) award.
-This project kickstarts our exploration of the broader applicability of virtual triage for other urgent ophthalmic conditions.
+This project improved cost and sustainability outcomes and earned the Aylward QIPP Award.
+It also lays the foundation for exploring virtual triage for other urgent ophthalmic conditions.

 Digital transformation plan